-Shareholders that planned to attend the AGM were required to register their shares with the Central Registry Agency of Turkey (CRA) in the AGM 'Blocking List' by 5:00 p.m. on May 24, 2010.in accordance with the AGM Blocking Procedure of the CRA.
+Shareholders that planned to attend the AGM were invited to register their shares with the Central Registry Agency of Turkey (CRA) in the AGM 'Blocking List' (Last AGM by 5:00 p.m. on April 18, 2011) in accordance with the AGM Blocking Procedure of the CRA.
 Accordingly, shareholders who failed to do that were not allowed to use their rights to speak and vote at the meeting.